Approach

 Case definitions

-Case definitions differ depending on the organization.
-Links to the case definitions by the CDC and WHO are below:
+Case definitions differ depending on the organisation.
+Links to the case definitions by the WHO and CDC are below:

 Symptoms